jptmoore/crawl2w3c/README.md

 Entity types: `artist`, `person`, `organization`, `work`, `location`, `other`

 The JSONL files are ready for processing by a separate reducer/aggregator tool for RAG indexing.
+When using multiple workers, load all `worker-*_entities.jsonl` files to get the complete entity dataset.